 The Beginning — Operation School Bell began in 1987 providing new school clothes to 214 students.
 Over the years, children from kindergarten through sixth grade have come with their parents to the Assistance League of Victor Valley Operation School Bell office and received two complete sets of school clothes and a winter coat from caring member volunteers.

 Today — Students from grade K – 5 and Middle School children grade 6 – 8 attend shopping events at two local department stores where they choose their own school-appropriate clothing, with the help of their parents and Assistance League member volunteers.
 The students also receive shoe cards and toiletries.
-This coming fall of 2018, we are excited to be partnering with Target, as well as Fallas.
+We are excited to be partnering with Target, nd Fallas.

 The results of the Outcome survey of local school staff partnering with Victor Valley Assistance League program Operation School Bell indicate that 64% of participating students demonstrated a positive change in classroom behavior, confidence and level of engagement with peers and/or school activities, with 21% of students demonstrating a significant change.
 Operation School Bell resulted in an 84% positive impact on our students.